TavaresFelipe/origin-mask/README.md

 # origin-mask
-Validation and formatter component based in angular directives/services.
+Validation and formatter component based in angular directives/filters/services.

+## Features

+$Formatters - Provides needed methods for formatting data with default format or custom format.

+$Validators - Provides methods with validation algorithms.

+Filters - originFilter - Does models formatting.

+Input directive - originFormat - Does validation and formatting on user input.

 ### Suported: